gasparka/thesis/docs/pyha.rst

 must be matched with delay of all sequnetial signal paths.
 Thats why it is important to always have a model and unit tests, this is essential for hardware design.

+In general when registers and delays come into play...everything gets very confusing and hard.
+Thats why it is important to have an model, it also serves as an documentation.

 Fixed-point designs
 -------------------

-So far this document has used the ``integer`` type in order to keep things simple and understadnable.
+So far only ``integer`` types have been used, in order to keep things simple and understandable.

-Problem with floating point number is that as we saw in previous chapter, every operation costs.
-While in porcessor there is only one floating point hardware.
-Floating point operations take alot of hardware resources.
-Bishop ref that they take about 3 times more.
-Also fixed-point stuff can be mapped to DSP blocks.
+In DSP applications we would like to rather use floating point numbers.
+As shown in previous chapter, every operation in hardware takes resources and floating point calculations cost alot.

+While floating point numbers are usable in hardware, it is common approach to use fixed-point arithmetic instead.
+They work as integer arithmetic, they can also be mapped to DSP blocks that come with FPGAs.

+.. todo:: some short intro to fixed point, move most to appendix

 One of the nuiciannce for software ppl in hardware is registers the second one are floating point calculations, or to be more clear, the lack of them in the FPGA context.
 Pyha tries to simplyfy the usage of fixed point stuff.